Marcus Henry (wide receiver)

-Marcus Henry (born February 21, 1986) is a former Canadian football wide receiver.
-After playing college football for Kansas, he was drafted by the New York Jets in the sixth round of the 2008 NFL Draft.
-He also played for the Edmonton Eskimos, Ottawa Redblacks, and Montreal Alouettes of the Canadian Football League (CFL).
+Marcus Henry (born February 21, 1986) is an American former professional football wide receiver.
+He played college football for the Kansas Jayhawks and was selected by the New York Jets of the National Football League (NFL) in the sixth round of the 2008 NFL draft.
+He played for the Edmonton Eskimos, Ottawa Redblacks, and Montreal Alouettes of the Canadian Football League (CFL).

 Professional career

 New York Jets

-The New York Jets drafted Henry in the sixth round (171st overall) of the 2008 NFL Draft.
+The New York Jets drafted Henry in the sixth round (171st overall) of the 2008 NFL draft.
 Henry was considered a "developing" prospect; however, his height advantage attracted the Jets' attention.
 The Jets signed Henry to a rookie contract on June 6, 2008.
-Henry made the active roster however he was inactive for the first two games of the season until he was waived by the team on September 22, 2008.
-Henry was subsequently signed to the team's practice squad on September 24, 2008 where he remained for the remainder of the season.
+Henry made the active roster; however, he was inactive for the first two games of the season until he was waived by the team on September 22, 2008.
+Henry was subsequently signed to the team's practice squad on September 24, 2008, where he remained for the remainder of the season.

 Following the season, Henry was signed to a reserve/future contract on January 24, 2009.
 During training camp practices, backup quarterback Erik Ainge praised Henry, who taught his fellow receivers how to use their strengths to their advantage.
-In spite of the positive praise, Henry was again released from the team on September 5, 2009 during the final roster cuts.
+In spite of the positive praise, Henry was again released from the team on September 5, 2009, during the final roster cuts.
 Henry was signed to the team's practice squad, two days later, where he remained for the season.

 The team signed the wideout to a future/reserve contract in February.
 The Jets waived Henry on August 29.